 Teo Gheorghiu’s first CD was a recording of Schumann Piano Concerto and Beethoven Piano Concerto No.3 with Musikkollegium Winterthur and Douglas Boyd released by Deutsche Grammophon in 2009.
 Since then he has recorded twice for Sony first making a recording of Dvorak’s Piano Quintet with the Carmina Quartet followed by a second CD titled Excursions of Schubert Impromptus and the Liszt/Schubert Wandererfantasie released in 2015 once again joining forces with the Musikkollegium Winterthur and Douglas Boyd.

-Teo Gheorghiu’s future engagements include a return to Toulouse Piano aux Jacobins, Musikkollegium Winterthur as well as his debut with the Sinfonieorchester Wuppertal and John Nelson.
-In the autumn of 2019 Teo will embark on an eight-concert recital tour in Canada with the Jeunesses musicales.
+Teo Gheorghiu’s recent and future engagements include a return to Toulouse Piano aux Jacobins, Lille Piano Festival, Musikkollegium Winterthur, Hofer Symphoniker and Taipei National Concert Hall, as well as his debuts with the Sinfonieorchester Wuppertal, the Kitchener-Waterloo Orchestra in Canada and Teatro Mayor in Bogota.
+In the autumn of 2019 Teo embarks on a recital tour of Canada with the Jeunesses musicales.